 Understanding a seed catalog may seem like reading an ancient Greek tablet to the novice gardener.
 Use your local extension service for help with unfamiliar terms and ask veteran gardeners for help.
 Some basic tips for ordering plants include:

-- Checking invasiveness, the plant’s status on local pest plant lists
+- Check invasiveness - the plant's status on local pest plant lists.

-- Mature size of the plant — including potential root damage and depth, messiness and maintenance
+- Look for the mature size of the plant - including potential root damage and depth, messiness and maintenance.

-- Researching new cultivars that are unfamiliar to you
+- Research new cultivars that are unfamiliar to you.